benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 Obviously relying on BCL internals like this is risky.
 The internal constructor could be removed, or changed to work differently, in which case my code could stop working or even segfault.
 That said, I think the likelihood of the internal constructor changing is quite low in this case.

 There are also risks associated with mixing pointers and references like this.
-You have to be very careful that the `Four` being pointed to by the `Span` doesn't move or get replaced by a different variable.
-On the CLR, stack memory is never moved around by the garbage collector (unlike heap memory which can be moved during the compaction phase of GC), and I've written my code to ensure that the `Four` will be stored in a "real" local variable (rather than as temporary storage on the evaluation stack) by mentioning the variable (as a parameter to a non-inlined "keep-alive" method) at the end of the method.
+You have to be very careful that the `Span` doesn't live longer than the `Four` it points to.
+That means the `Four` has to be discarded at the end of the method along with the `Span`, and it has to be stored in a "real" local variable, not in temporary storage on the evaluation stack.
+I'll address that by mentioning the variable (as a parameter to a non-inlined "keep-alive" method) at the end of the method.

-All of that would go out the window if `RewriteChildrenInternal` were not an ordinary method.
+You also need to be certain that the `Span` never points to a location on the heap.
+On the CLR, stack memory is never moved around by the garbage collector (unlike heap memory which can be moved during the compaction phase of GC), but that would go out the window if `RewriteChildrenInternal` were not an ordinary method.
 Methods containing `await`s, `yield`s, and lambdas generally store their local variables on the heap, so the `Four` would be liable to move around.

 Here's the final implementation of `RewriteChildrenInternal`.